ansonl/ansonl.github.io/_store/0-toyota-corolla-cross-hybrid-spare-wheel-holder.md

 Toyota Corolla Cross Hybrid AWD (1st gen, 2023+)

+**There may be variation in fitment between individual vehicles due to the physical production process and stamped metal parts.
+You may need to sand parts of this kit to better fit your vehicle.**

 ### Shipping

 Shipping is only available within the USA.
 Please contact [support@ansonliu.com](mailto:support@ansonliu.com) for international sales.

-Lead time may be ~1 month as this part is made-to-order.
+Lead time is ~1 month as this part is made-to-order.